rehanschaudhry/git_assignment/readme.md

 What is the main branch?
 The default branch is also the initial branch that Git checks out locally when someone clones the repository.

-h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+Pushing changes directly to the main branch isn't always the best practice.
+It's generally recommended to follow a workflow that involves creating a feature branch, making changes, pushing them to that branch, and then creating a pull request to merge those changes into the main branch.
+This allows for code review, discussion, and potential adjustments before merging into the main branch, ensuring that the main branch remains stable and free of errors.